 This condition is much less common in terrapins born into captivity, but it is still possible.

 If you have an appropriate set up with adequate space and a flowing water source, you can keep a terrapin as a pet.
 You should always make sure you have the space for the size of tank you’ll need.
 Terrapins make great pets for virtually any household, but they must be handled with respect and care.

 Turtles are reptiles that have a hard shell and soft body.
 They’re a categorization of several subcategories of turtles and don’t cover individual species.
 Initially, there are tons of turtle types in all sorts of colors, structures, and sizes.

-Turtles are typically aquatic, web-footed mammals that stay in fresh and saltwater.
+Turtles are typically aquatic, web-footed reptiles that stay in fresh and saltwater.
 There are species on both ends of the spectrum.
-Many think that land-dwelling shelled mammals are turtles, when in reality—they are tortoises.
+Many think that land-dwelling shelled reptiles are turtles, when in reality—they are tortoises.

 Turtles have quite a cute appearance, with hard, colorful, concave shells and droopy expressions.
 Most turtles have exceptionally long lifespans.
 Those in captivity live around 10 to 80 years, while others can get up to 100 years or more.